jenkinsci/docker/README.md

 If the message "This Jenkins instance appears to be offline." appears on first startup, and the container logs show lines such as `java.net.UnknownHostException: updates.jenkins.io`, your container may be having issues with resolving DNS names.

-To potentially solve the issue, start the container specifying a dns server (for example Cloudflare's 1.1.1.1 or Google's 8.8.8.8, or any other DNS server):
+To potentially solve the issue, start the container specifying a DNS server (for example Cloudflare's 1.1.1.1 or Google's 8.8.8.8, or any other DNS server):
 ```
 docker run -p 8080:8080 -p 50000:50000 --restart=on-failure --dns 1.1.1.1 --dns 8.8.8.8 jenkins/jenkins:lts-jdk21
 ```

 ## Passing Jenkins launcher parameters

-Arguments you pass to docker running the Jenkins image are passed to jenkins launcher, so for example you can run:
+Arguments you pass to docker running the Jenkins image are passed to the Jenkins launcher, so for example you can run:

 ```
 docker run jenkins/jenkins:lts-jdk21 --version